 The pearl and the mussels

 Octocash.
-That was the name of the product that I, and two colleagues, launched four years ago.
-Starting to build a product in the early stage of your career is such a great experience.
-Every member overflows optimism.
-Optimism is so abundant that nothing more is necessary to develop the product.
-The level of enthusiasm is so high that understanding profoundly a problem becomes optional.
-After designing a logo and the first application views, we worked hard until putting the product in the market.
-Visitor after visitor, we begin to measure a bitter result of zero conversions.
-So we sadly realized that it required more than just opening the store to make a business succeed.
+That was the name of the product that two colleagues and I launched four years ago.
+Starting to build a product early in your career is such a great experience.
+Everyone is overflowing with optimism.
+So much optimism that it's more than enough to develop the product.
+It's so much excitement that deeply understanding a problem becomes optional.
+After designing a logo and the first screens, we coded like crazy until the product was live.
+Visitor after visitor, we started collecting the bitter metric of zero conversions.
+Oops!
+It quickly became clear that just opening the store's doors wasn't enough to make the business succeed.

 Mussels

-Still disappointed, we started to figure out the possible reasons that dared to drain our ocean of optimism.
-The bets have started.
-Most of them pointed out a missing feature as the principal cause.
-Users do not convert because the product don't do this.
-Users do not convert because the product don't do that… Very quickly, we had a big pile of work to do.
-The more we discussed, the more features we would like the product to have.
-We believed that with each new feature added to the product, we would be increasing the chances of someone to pay for it.
+After that cold reality check, we started to figure out the reasons that dared to dry up our ocean of optimism.
+The guessing game began.
+Most of them pointed out a missing feature as the main cause.
+We don’t have conversions because the product doesn’t do this.
+We don’t have conversions because the product doesn’t do that.
+In no time, we got a massive pile of work to do.
+And the more we talked, the more features we wanted the product to have.
+We believed that each new feature we added would boost our chances of making a sale.

-Given that long list of feature to do, and not believing that we would be delivering anything that competitors did not already do, I decided to quit the project.
-Even though we were very excited, I concluded that a complete lack of understanding about the problem made us unable to deliver anything that would delight our customers.
-We were trying to convince ourselves that the product could succeed by gathering as many mussels as possible, not noticing that we had no pearls to offer.
+Faced with the huge amount of work ahead and doubting that we would be delivering anything our competitors didn’t already have, I decided to leave the project.
+I concluded that no matter how much goodwill we had, our complete lack of understanding of the problem made us incapable of offering something that would truly excite our customers.
+We wanted to convince ourselves of the product’s potential by gathering as many mussels as possible, without realizing we had no pearl to offer.

 Pearl

-Two years later, inspired by the homepage of a product (WeDeploy) that I liked so much, I started to build a new product.
-This time, infinitely more modest.
+Two years later, inspired by the homepage of a product I liked so much (WeDeploy), I started to build a new product.
+This time, something infinitely more modest.
 In addition, I was completely protected from the disappointment of no one paying for it.
-The product was open-source software, it was called Glorious Demo, and allowed a developer to use JavaScript to build an animation that simulated the development and execution of a code snippet.
-With very few lines of JavaScript, it was possible to create an animation that opens an editor, writes on it, opens a terminal, executes some commands, and returns responses.
-From that moment, it became possible to do with JavaScript what used to require animated GIFs.
+The product was open-source, called Glorious Demo, and allowed developers to use JavaScript to create an animation simulating the typing and execution of a code snippet.
+With just a few lines of JavaScript, you could create an animation that opened an editor, typed code, opened a terminal, executed commands, and received responses.
+It made possible with JavaScript something that, until then, required GIFs.

-The first positive feedback I get is from the guy who led WeDeploy at the time, Zeno Rocha.
-His tweet made the project reach almost forty stars on Github.
-Being for the first time in my life recognized by people who I didn't even know just echoed inside me as the greatest of all successes.
-A couple days later, on a Thursday night, I post the product on Product Hunt.
-On Friday morning, I wake up astonished by seeing Glorious Demo as the most upvoted product of the day.
-The project surpasses 300 stars and get featured as a trending JavaScript library on Github.
-One of the most popular publications in the world on CSS tweets about the project.
-A programmer in Seattle creates a website called Road To Glory that allows anyone to use Glorious Demo through a graphical user interface.
-Glorious Demo becomes a plugin for Hexo by the hands of a South Korean programmer.
-Blog posts are written in Arabic and Japanese.
+My first positive feedback came from none other than the leader of WeDeploy at the time, Zeno Rocha.
+His tweet helped Glorious Demo reach nearly forty stars on GitHub.
+Getting a little recognition from people I didn’t even know felt like the biggest success of my life.
+A few days later, on a Thursday night, I decided to publish the product on Product Hunt.
+On Friday morning, I woke up stunned to see Glorious Demo as the most upvoted product of the day.
+The project surpassed 300 stars and got featured as a trending JavaScript library on Github.
+One of the most popular CSS publications in the world tweeted about the project.
+A developer in Seattle created a website called Road To Glory that let people use Glorious Demo through a graphical interface.
+A South Korean programmer turned Glorious Demo into a plugin for Hexo.
+Blog posts were written in Arabic and Japanese.

-Now, eighteen months after launch, that small product made with 80 commits reaches 3,000 stars of popularity on Github, and the project's website counts tens of thousands of visits from over 150 countries.
+Now, eighteen months after launch, that small product made with 80 commits has reached 3,000 stars of popularity on Github, and the project's website counts tens of thousands of visits from over 150 countries.
 I have no doubt that in November of 2018, I had accidentally discovered a pearl.

 Impact over features

-If missing features use to be the explanation for the low engagement of the users, perhaps the real problem is not that, but the fact that existing features simply don't delight anyone.
-In the book Rework, Jason Fried and David Hansson comment on competition and the number of product features in a section called Underdo your competition.
-Surpass your competitors by doing less, not more.
+but the fact that existing features simply don't delight anyone.
+In the book Rework, Jason Fried and David Hansson talk about competition and the number of product features in a section called Underdo your competition.
+Beat your competitors by doing less, not more.

 Conventional wisdom says that to beat your competitors, you need to one-up them.
 If they have four features, you need five (or fifteen, or twenty-five).
 If they're spending 0,000, you need to spend $30,000.
 If they have fifty employees, you need a hundred.